robert-koch-institut/mex-editor/README.md

 ## package

 The `mex-editor` is an angular application that allows creating and editing rules to non-destructivley manipulate metadata.
 This can be used to enrich data with manual input or insert new data from scratch.

 ## license

 This package is licensed under the [MIT license](/LICENSE).
-Other components of the MEx project will be released under the same license in the future.
+All other software components of the MEx project are open-sourced under the same license as well.

 ## development